josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-critical">

-If you neglect to make the test function async (for example, forget to use `waitForAsync()` as described), you'll see this error message
+If you neglect to make the test function async (for example, forget to use `waitForAsync()` as described), you will see this error message

 <code-example format="output" hideCopy language="shell">